Skip to content

 • INCOMPLETE: To ensure WSO2 Identity Server correctly redirects the user for further input.

-• SUCCESS: With various user data and claims to ensure proper user provisioning and session creation in WSO2 Identity Server.
+• SUCCESS: With user data and claims to ensure proper user provisioning and session creation in WSO2 Identity Server.

 • FAILED: With different failureReason and failureDescription values to see how WSO2 Identity Server handles and displays error messages.